sanilac6459/about-me/README.md

 I grew up in Brooklyn, NYC and a current sophomore (soon to be a junior) at HSTAT.

 Dream career: Software engineer or IT (still thinking about it)

+A song that helps me through this pandemic: Life Goes ON by BTS